gbinal/Education-API-RFI/response_material.md

 *Section G, Question 4*: How would APIs best interact with other systems already in use in student aid processes (e.g., within States)?
 *Section G, Question 5*: How would Department APIs benefit or burden institutions participating in title IV, HEA programs?
 *Section G, Question 6*: While the Department continues to enhance and refine its own processes and products (e.g., through improvements to FAFSA or the IDR application process), how would third-party efforts using APIs complement or present challenges to these processes?

-## Email Template for Responses

-To Whom It May Concern.

-I am writing in response to the Department of Education Request for Information (#[2014-08649](https://www.federalregister.gov/articles/2014/04/16/2014-08649/request-for-information-on-the-use-of-apis-in-higher-education-data-and-student-aid-processes)), entitled "Request for Information on the Use of APIs in Higher Education Data and Student Aid Processes."

-Thank you for investigating this topic.
-Technology and business trends have shown that an API-first model is central to moderizing systems and truly serve customers.
-It's critically important that the Department of Education step up its efforts in this area.
-Below are answers to some of your request for information.
-Thank you for your consideration.

- << Add in Your Responses Here  >>